AbilityEdgeFTC/FreightFrenzy/README.md

  * added formatting variants to DbgLog and RobotLog APIs
  * code modified to allow for a long list of op mode names.
  * changes to improve thread safety of RobocolDatagramSocket
- * Fix for "missing hardware leaves robot cGamepad disconnected from driver station" error
+ * Fix for "missing hardware leaves robot controller disconnected from driver station" error
  * fix for "fast tapping of Init/Start causes problems" (toast is now only instantiated on UI thread).
  * added some log statements for thread life cycle.
  * moved gamepad reset logic inside of initActiveOpMode() for robustness